dannydenovi/clientservermultithread/README.md

-# clientservermultithread
-Simple client-server architecture in C.
+# Client-server architecture in C